 When meeting with your members of Congress, the chances of a successful outcome increase when you have a good sense of the person you are trying to influence.
 This will help you develop the best approach with them, and may help you avoid any pitfalls.
-To learn about your elected official before your meeting, start by looking at their offici I congressional website, which generally contains biographical information, press releases, a section on policy issues of particular interest to them, and information about their committee assignments.
+To learn about your elected officials before your meeting, start by looking at their official congressional website, which generally contains biographical information, press releases, a section on policy issues of particular interest to them, and information about their committee assignments.
 Congressional websites also frequently include information on legislation that the US Senator or US Representative has sponsored or cosponsored.
 A web search of major state or local newspapers for any media coverage is also helpful.
-Also consider reviewing the Member of Congress's congressional Facebook page and X (formerly known as Twitter) account to view recent statements or issues of interest to them.
+Also consider reviewing the Member of Congress's congressional Facebook page and Twitter account to view recent statements or issues of interest to them.